You can have a great standard of living in Kuala Lumpur for not a lot of money.

 The taxi industry in Kuala Lumpur is a dying breed, thanks to the volume of Grab and Uber drivers that have popped up over the last few years.

 Don’t bother with the local taxis, as more often than not their prices are ridiculously exorbitant.
-You can get a cheap disposable sim card that comes with data from the airport, and just call a Grab or Uber if you want to get around.
+You can get a cheap disposable sim card that comes with data from the airport, and just book a Grab (the local version of Uber) if you want to get around.

 How much does a taxi from the airport to the city cost?